Rawrshak/Asset-Frameworks/Drafts/AudioAssetMetadata.md

 ## Specification

-We define the Audio-based NFT standards for different audio duration.
+We define the Audio-based NFT frameworks for different audio duration.
 However, these `subtypes` are merely suggestions when it comes to usage.
-The developers are free to use the standards for different purposes as intended as long as they adhere to the specific standard of each subtype.
+The developers are free to use the frameworks for different purposes as intended as long as they adhere to the specific requirements of each subtype.

 Note: these audio duration requirements are not final and can be changed upon community game developer / content creator review.
 These are merely starting points for discussion proposed by Rawrshak.

 Note: Unity has great flexibility on which audio assets should be kept in memory at all times.
-The game developer should honor the requirements for the standard in order to optimize memory usage.
+The game developer should honor the requirements for the framework in order to optimize memory usage.

 Note: Each game must know what engine and platform they are running on.
 They must know which audio package to download and load for their game.